 - Hearing problems

 - Feeding difficulties

 - Speech problems

-Fortunately, there is a range of procedures oral and maxillofacial surgeons can perform to treat and manage a cleft lip or palate.
+Fortunately, there is a range of procedures cleft palate surgeons can perform to treat and manage a cleft lip or palate.
 Cleft palate and cleft lip are typically treated with surgery and result in minimal scarring.
 Operations usually take place within the child’s first year Further surgeries may be required in the future, but early detection and treatment are essential to prevent further complications.

-If your child has cleft lip or a cleft palate, seek the help of a trusted oral and maxillofacial surgeon.
-This surgeon can provide information on the condition, come up with a treatment plan, and perform the necessary surgery.
-Dr. Nancy Herbst of Union City Oral Surgery has over 25 years of experience in the dental industry and can help fix your child’s cleft today.
+If your child has cleft lip or a cleft palate, seek the help of trusted maxillofacial surgeon, Dr. Nancy Herbst.
+We can provide information on the condition, come up with a treatment plan, and perform the necessary surgery.
+Dr. Nancy Herbst of Union City Oral Surgery has over 25 years of experience as an oral surgeon and can help fix your child’s cleft today.
 Contact us at (201) 601-9262 to schedule an appointment.